opqrstuvcut/AutoNvimSetupForUbuntu/README.md

 # AutoNvimSetupForUbuntu
-A auto setup tool of nvim + dein + cocvim for ubuntu.
+An auto setup tool of nvim + dein + cocvim for ubuntu.
 ## Usage

 ```